 Should You Crate Your Dog?

 Dogs who panic in crates: Absolutely not.
-A panicking dog in a crate can break teeth on the bars, tear out nails trying to escape, and injure themselves seriously.
-If your dog shows any signs of crate distress, remove the crate from your protocol immediately.
+A panicking dog in a crate will break teeth on the bars and tear out nails trying to dig through the floor.
+The honest downside of forcing a crate is catastrophic self-injury.

-If you are unsure, set up a camera inside the crate and record your dog's behavior.
-If they settle within a few minutes, the crate is helping.
-If they thrash, bite, dig, or vocalize continuously, the crate is making things worse.
+If you aren't sure, set up your camera facing the crate.
+If they settle within a few minutes, keep using it.
+If they thrash, bite, or vocalize continuously, ditch the crate immediately.

 When to Consider Medication

-• Desensitization alone is not producing progress after 4 to 6 weeks
+- Desensitization alone isn't producing progress after 4 to 6 weeks

-• Fluoxetine (Reconcile) -- an SSRI that takes 4 to 6 weeks to reach full effect
+- Fluoxetine (Reconcile) -- an SSRI that takes 4 to 6 weeks to fully kick in.

-• Clomipramine (Clomicalm) -- a tricyclic antidepressant approved for canine separation anxiety
+- Clomipramine (Clomicalm) -- a tricyclic antidepressant specifically approved for canine separation anxiety.

-• Trazodone -- often used as a supplemental medication for acute anxiety
+- Trazodone -- frequently used as a supplemental, fast-acting medication for acute anxiety.

-Medication works best in combination with a desensitization protocol, not as a standalone treatment.
+Medication works best when paired with your desensitization protocol, not as a lazy substitute for it.

 What Does NOT Work

 Getting a second dog.
-Separation anxiety is about separation from the human attachment figure, not about being alone in general.
-A second dog may provide some comfort, but it will not resolve the core issue.
+Separation anxiety is about separation from the human attachment figure.
+It isn't about being alone in general.
+Getting a second dog just means you now have two dogs.

 Punishment.
-Punishing a dog for destruction or house soiling that occurred while you were gone accomplishes nothing.
-The dog cannot connect a punishment to behavior that happened hours earlier, and punishment increases overall anxiety.
+Punishing a dog for destruction or house soiling that happened hours ago accomplishes nothing.
+Dogs can't connect delayed punishment to past actions.
+It just spikes their overall anxiety.

 Flooding (forcing exposure).
-Leaving a severely anxious dog alone for hours to "get used to it" is not desensitization -- it is flooding, and it typically makes the anxiety worse.
+Leaving a severely anxious dog alone for hours to "get used to it" isn't desensitization.
+It's flooding.
+It makes the anxiety permanently worse.

 CBD and supplements alone.
-While some calming supplements may take a slight edge off, there is no supplement with evidence comparable to prescription medication or behavioral modification.
+I'd skip this if your dog has moderate to severe anxiety.
+While mild supplements might take a tiny edge off, there's no over-the-counter drop that compares to prescription medication or actual behavioral modification.

 Finding Professional Help

-For moderate to severe cases, work with a professional who specializes in separation anxiety:
+For moderate to severe cases, hire a professional who actually specializes in separation anxiety.
+Look for these credentials:

-• Certified Separation Anxiety Trainer (CSAT) -- the most specialized credential for this specific issue
+- Certified Separation Anxiety Trainer (CSAT) -- the most specialized credential for this exact issue.

-• Board-Certified Veterinary Behaviorist (DACVB) -- a veterinarian with advanced training in behavior who can prescribe medication and design a behavior plan
+- Board-Certified Veterinary Behaviorist (DACVB) -- a vet with advanced behavior training who can prescribe medication and design your plan.

-• Certified Professional Dog Trainer (CPDT-KA) with separation anxiety experience
+- Certified Professional Dog Trainer (CPDT-KA) with specific separation anxiety experience.

 Timeline: What to Expect

-Be prepared for a long process.
-Mild cases may resolve in 4 to 8 weeks.
-Moderate cases typically take 3 to 6 months.
-Severe cases may take 6 to 12 months or longer, and some dogs require long-term medication management.
+Brace yourself for a long process.
+Mild cases usually resolve in 4 to 8 weeks.
+Moderate cases often take 3 to 6 months.
+Severe cases might take 6 to 12 months or longer (and some dogs need long-term medication management).

-Progress is not linear.
-You will have setbacks.
+Progress isn't linear.
+You will absolutely have setbacks.
 The key metrics to track are:

-• How long before the first sign of distress appears
+- How long it takes for the first sign of distress to appear

-• How intense the distress is at its peak
+- How intense the distress gets at its peak

-• How quickly the dog recovers after you return
+- How quickly the dog recovers once you return

-If all three metrics are trending in the right direction over weeks (not days), your protocol is working.
+If those three metrics are trending the right way over months (not days), your protocol is working.

 The Bottom Line

-Separation anxiety is treatable, but it requires patience, consistency, and often professional help.
-Your dog is not being bad -- they are scared.
-With the right approach, most dogs can learn to tolerate and eventually feel comfortable with alone time.
-Start with a camera, find your dog's threshold, and build from there.
-And do not hesitate to ask for help.
+Separation anxiety is deeply treatable.
+It just requires massive patience, unbending consistency, and often professional help.
+Your dog isn't being bad.
+They're simply terrified.
+With the right approach, most dogs learn to tolerate and eventually feel totally fine with alone time.
+Set up a camera, find your dog's threshold, and start small.